 Whatever it may be, you must learn how control your movements.
 You must also not project any behavior that will leave a lasting impression.

-Controlling your behavior is probably one of the hardest things you can do.
+If they obey traffic and crossing signals, so do you.
 Changing how we act is never easy, but it can be done if you have time and patience, plus the trick I’m about to teach you.

 So if you’re in on the bus, with 20 people around you, instead of curiously looking around at each of them, trying to notice if they’re good or bad (while pretending you’re in an SHTF situation, of course), you could develop the strength to do it more discreetly, by visualizing exactly how you should do it from above, via your observing ego.

 It’s easier said than done, I know, but it works – and that’s all that matters.